 Determining How Much Fertilizer to Use

-- For example, if your tree has a diameter of 5 inches (or, if your tree is 5 years old), multiply 5 by 0.10 pounds of nitrogen, equals 0.5 lb.
-This means that the tree will need 0.5 lb of actual nitrogen.
+- For example, if your fruit tree has a diameter of 5 inches (or, if your tree is 5 years old), multiply 5 by 0.10 pounds of nitrogen, equals 0.5 lb.
+This means that the fruit tree will need 0.5 lb of actual nitrogen.

 - But wait, you’re not done yet!
-“Actual nitrogen” pounds is not the as simple as just weighing out that amount of fertilizer, because there is more in a fertilizer than just nitrogen.
+“Actual nitrogen” pounds is not as simple as just weighing out that amount of fertilizer, because there is more in a fertilizer than just nitrogen.

 - The NPK numbers on fertilizer show the percentage of nutrients per pound of fertilizer, not the actual amount.
 N, P and K refer to nitrogen, phosphorus, and potassium.